dotnet/docs/docs/architecture/dapr-for-net-developers/the-world-is-distributed.md

 **Figure 1-1.
 Monolithic architecture.

-In the previous figure, the modules for Ordering, Identity, and Marketing operate in a single-server process.
+Note how the modules for Ordering, Identity, and Marketing execute in a single-server process.
 Application data is stored in a shared database.
 Business functionality is exposed via HTML and RESTFul interfaces.

 In many ways, monolithic apps are `straightforward`.
 They're straightforward to...